 This is not a complete database.
 In fact, it's still growing.
 If you would like to submit records, please contact us using this form.

 Current number of hostplant records: 1220

 We update this database monthly.

-1: Personal Observations made by Teá Kesting-Handly or Stephen Kloiber
+1: Personal Observations made by authors Teá Kesting-Handly and Stephen Kloiber

 2: Tuttle, James P., and Margaret A. Rutledge.
 The Hawk Moths of North America: a Natural History Study of the Sphingidae of the United States and Canada.
 Wedge Entomological Research Foundation, 2007.